oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-3-vision-rest.md

 ## Introduction

-In this lab session, we will show you how to access OCI Vision using POSTMAN.
+In this lab session, we will show you how to try out the OCI Vision REST API using POSTMAN.

-Postman is a GUI-based REST API invocation tool that is very popular among developers.
+Postman is a GUI-based REST API  tool that is very popular among developers.

 *Estimated Lab Time*: 10 minutes